challfry/TheKraken/Docs/Managers Overview.md

 	- Forums may need to reap info about new post counts/last viewed times.
 	-

 Anyway.
 Dict of users, indexed by username.
+Core Data stores all users as LoggedInUser, a subclass of KrakenUser.
+However, we only create LoggedInUser objects for the actual logged-in user (for everyone else we create KrakenUser).
+This way, the private data for a different logged-in user is inaccessible, even though CoreData is storing it.

 ## Event Manager